-These decorative tassels are an easy DIY.
+These decorative tassels for furniture are an easy DIY.
 You can personalize them to fit any decor style or room style.
 I especially love the large wood bead tassels that I’ve seen about, so once I figured out how to drill the balls of wood, I was tickled to discover just how easy it is to DIY Decorative Tassels with large wood beads…now I just need more pieces of ‘tassel-able’ furniture!

 We were so blessed 20 years ago when, after my grandma’s death, my grandpa sent us the dining room set that belonged to my grandparents.
 While not necessarily my ‘taste’…I am thrilled to have furnishings in our home that have a ‘history’…a story to them.